Updated January 2021

 Lie down with your knees bent and feet hip distance apart.
 Brace your core and gently press your knees outwards so that they’re not collapsing in.
 Heels should be directly under your knees.
 Press through your heels and contract your glutes as you lift your hips towards the ceiling.
 Lift your hips high bringing your pelvis into a nice straight line from your hips to your shoulders (no dipping at the hips).
 Be mindful that you’re not arching your low back but instead tucking your tailbone under and towards the back of your knees.

 Slowly lower using your engaged core and glutes.

-Now these obviously don’t work your legs but you need a strong core to make everything else function well.
+Deadbugs obviously don’t work your legs but you need a strong core to make everything else function well so its important to include in your exercises for skiing preparation.
 I’ve been doing these every week for almost two years and they are still hard!
 BUT I like having a strong core because it’s alleviated my low back pain (and I can see my abs) so I know they work.

 Lie on your back and extend your arms towards the sky as you stack your knees above, and just slightly away, from your hips with shins parallel to the ground.
 Gently press your low back into the floor and imagine someone trying unsuccessfully to slide their hand under your back.

 Keep pressing as you slowly lower one heel to the floor.
 If you want more of a challenge, extend the leg out then tap your heel to the floor.
 Return to bent knees and then extend the other leg out tapping the heel to the floor.
 This should feel challenging and your abs should be working hard.
 If you want more of a challenge, extend opposite arm as you lower your leg.

 New to skiing and snowboarding?
 Read THIS POST to learn how to navigate Whistler Blackcomb so you have the best ski vacation.

 Method for Bodyweight Home Workout Exercises for Skiing: